Creating content for social media from scratch can be challenging. That’s why we've created this guide for the ideal social media content plan.

 Expand your research and get market insights and competitive data.
 This will help you uncover insights on what people want to see on social, why your audience engages with your brand, and the type of posts your target audience prefers to see.

-You should strive to learn all you can about your audience: who they are, where they live, what they’re interested in and so on.
-Only then can you start to create social media content they can resonate with.
+You should strive to learn all you can about your audience: who they are, where they live, what they’re interested in, and so on.
+Only then can you start to create social media content that they can resonate with.

 Doing research on your audience is not enough if you want to create truly original and unique content for your audience.
 To take your digital content creation efforts to the next level, you need to find content gaps that your brand is uniquely qualified to fill.